Code-Institute-Submissions/https-github.com-xz3t-milestone-2/README.md

 [View the live project here.](https://xz3t.github.io/milestone-2/)

-This is memory game with an objective to spark some interest and teach a bit of morse code.
-It is designed to be responsibe and accessible on a range of devices, so its easy to play on the go.
+This is memory game with an objective to spark some interest and teach a bit of Morse code.
+It is designed to be responsive and accessible on a range of devices, so its easy to play on the go.

 <h2 align="center"><img src="https://xz3t.github.io/milestone-2/docs/preview.jpg"></h2>
 a